Considerations for Designing and Running an App in the Cloud

-By default, when you push an application, all files in the application’s project directory tree are uploaded to your Cloud Foundry instance, except version control and configuration files or folders with the following names:
+By default, when you push an app, all files in the app’s project directory tree are uploaded to your Cloud Foundry instance, except version control and configuration files or folders with the following names:

-If the application directory contains other files, such as log files, or complete subdirectories that are not required to build and run your app, you might want to add them to a
+If the app directory contains other files, such as log files, or complete subdirectories that are not required to build and run your app, you might want to add them to a